 Young entrepreneurs tend to fund their new businesses through borrowing money from family and friends, using credit cards and personal loans, or tapping into their savings.
 If you have a great business idea, you may qualify for a grant to help you with start-up costs.

 One option to help you with your business idea and offer you personal loans or even start-up finance is the Prince's Trust.
-So far, it has helped over 86,000 young people to start their own business.
+So far, it has helped more than one million young people to start their own business.
 The Prince's Trust works with 18 to 30-year-olds living in the UK.
 You can apply for personal loans for business purposes and there is additional start-up finance support if you need it.
 You can find out more here.

 If you business has been trading for less than two years, there is the opportunity to apply for a government-backed Start Up Loan of £500 to £25,000.
 This loan is designed to help you start or grow your business.